Xilinx/linux-xoclv2/Documentation/fpga/xrt.rst

-In virtualized deployments privileged MPF is assigned to host but unprivileged UPF is assigned to guest VM via PCIe pass-through. xmgmt driver in host binds to MPF. xmgmt driver operations are privileged and only accesible by hosting service provider.
+In virtualized deployments privileged MPF is assigned to host but unprivileged UPF is assigned to guest VM via PCIe pass-through. xmgmt driver in host binds to MPF. xmgmt driver operations are privileged and only accessible by hosting service provider.
 The full stack is illustrated below::